VardhanSuroshi/VLSI-ASIC-Design-Flow/resolve_errors.md

   ** if you see both the versions as 12.x.y then the upgrade is successfull ** Now close the terminal and open again (or refresh) start with the command where the error occured.

-### 2. You followed the above steps but you are still getting the same error then :
+### 2. Please follow this if the error is presistent ever after following above steps :
   ```
  # Install the GNU Objective-C++ compiler.
 sudo apt install gobjc++